London Data Summit 2026

 Panel: AI at work: Transforming research workflows

-As AI tools like LLMs and agentic systems become commonplace, how are investment teams rethinking how they analyze data?
+As AI tools like LLMs and agentic systems become commonplace, how are investment teams rethinking how they analyse data?
 Join us to explore how research teams are integrating AI into their daily workflows without building models from scratch.
-Discussions will center on how existing tools are changing decision-making, which vendors are enabling or limiting access to AI-enhanced datasets, and practical examples of AI in action.
+Discussions will centre on how existing tools are changing decision-making, which vendors are enabling or limiting access to AI-enhanced datasets, and practical examples of AI in action.

 Matthew Bell